 Making Your First Purchase Less Scary

-Your first investment property is always the hardest.
-Here’s why: if you have a vacancy in a single-family home, you must pay all the expenses yourself.
-That’s nerve-wracking.
+First Investment Property: Why Itβs the Hardest to Buy.
+Hereβs why: if you have a vacancy in a single-family home versus a multifamily property, you must pay all the expenses yourself.
+Thatβs nerve-wracking.

 But once you own multiple properties, they carry each other.
 Even if one sits vacant, you barely notice because the others cover it.
 The fear you feel before your first purchase?
 It goes away with experience.